Byazh/Timey_Privacy/README.md

 This Service does not contain any links to third parties

+Children

+This app does not contain violent or harmful content for children.
+On the contrary it gives children a good and safe environment to bond studies and games.
+If there are any privacy concerns, I advise parents to sign in the child as a guest user, so that no information will be taken from them.

 Changes to This Privacy Policy

 I may update our Privacy Policy from time to time.
 Thus, you are advised to review this page periodically for any changes.
 I will notify you of any changes by posting the new Privacy Policy on this page.